 Trooper activity will be monitored by the District Data Coordinator for each district throughout the state and will report findings, as well as any corrective action taken to the CVE grants manager.
-The grants manager will monitor data collected through the Tennessee Integrated Traffic Analysis Network (TITAN), as well as report this data to FMCSA on a quarterly basis through the quarterly progress report.
+The grants manager will monitor data collected through the Tennessee Integrated Traffic Analysis Network (TITAN), and report this data to FMCSA on a quarterly basis through the quarterly progress report.

-3 - Roadside Inspections
+Part 2 Section 3 - Roadside Inspections